home-assistant/home-assistant.io/source/_integrations/imap.markdown

 ### Enable IMAP-Push

 IMAP-Push is enabled by default if your IMAP server supports it.
-If you are using an unreliable imap service that drops the connection periodically and causing issues, you might consider to turn off IMAP-Push.
-This will fallback to polling the IMAP server.
+If you use an unreliable IMAP service that periodically drops the connection and causes issues, you might consider turning off IMAP-Push.
+This will fall back to polling the IMAP server.

 <div class='note info'>